gjassoah/gustavo.jasso.info/content/_index.md

 You are welcome to inquire about upcoming advertisements of positions in the Algebra group, but please note that applications are handled through the Varbi system (accessible from the previous link).

-_Please do not send me unsolicited application materials._
+_Please do not send me unsolicited application materials.
+For security reasons, **I will not open unsolicited files.**_

 [Back to top &uarr;](#)
 {.back-to-top}